BibekG1/SmartDiskThrottle/README.md

 ```

 The installer automatically:
-- Backs up existing files (if needed)
+- Downloads the latest `SmartDiskThrottle.ps1`
-- Downloads the latest `SmartDiskThrottle.ps1` and `.xml`
+- Re-creates the Task Scheduler task with updated settings
-- Re-registers the Task Scheduler task with updated settings
+- Preserves your existing configuration

 ---